vonagam/redjs-rails/README.md

 In those files four functions will be available.

 #### $require( path_to_file )
-Identical to sprockets '//= require' directive.
 Return a value associated with the file.
+Will add the specified file to required ones, identical to the sprockets '//= require' directive.
 Path to file can't be a variable, it must be a string.
 Can be relative.

+#### $requires( path_to_file )
+Return a value associated with the file.
+Without issuing a sprockets directive.
+You must ensure inclusion of required file yourself.
+Path can be varialbe.

 #### $define( value )
 Assotiate the value with a file.
 If the value is a function, its execution result will be assotiated.

-#### $requires( path_to_file )
-Get a value associated with a file, without issuing a sprockets directive.
-You must ensure inclusion of required file yourself.
-Path can be varialbe.

 #### $defines( key, value )
 Assotiate the value with the key.